 Store Estradiol Valerate Injection, USP at room temperature between 20°C to 25°C (68°F to 77°F).
 (See USP-Controlled Room Temperature.)
+Keep out of the reach of children.
 PROTECT FROM LIGHT.
-Store vial in carton until used.
+Store vial in carton until used.1